 The AKC Collie is a single breed but it comes in two coat varieties - The Rough Collie (long hair) and the Smooth Collie (short hair).
 The Rough Collie is the more famous, "Lassie" type variety.
-Wyndlair has always focused on the Rough variety, however we have occasionally incorporated Smooth sires when we haven't been able to find the breed qualities we are looking for in the current Rough stud dogs around the country.
+Wyndlair has always focused on the Rough variety, however, we have occasionally incorporated Smooth sires when we haven't been able to find the breed qualities we are looking for in the current Rough stud dogs around the country.
 If you have your heart set on a Wyndlair Collie, but would be interested in a Smooth, please inquire about our future breeding plans.

 Picking A Puppy

 We are often asked how we handle picking puppies in a litter.
-The answer can be complex, since every litter is different.
-Not only does every litter vary in size, color and gender, but also what we as breeders are looking for from the breeding.
+The answer can be complex since every litter is different.
+Not only does every litter vary in size, color, and gender, but also what we as breeders are looking to retain from the breeding.
 Additionally, our reservation list will have families with different preferences anxiously awaiting their perfect puppy.
 We always remind people looking for a Collie puppy that the more open they are on gender and coat colors, the more options we can give them to select from.
 Most times, however, families have a very specific idea for their next perfect puppy, and many times there is only one or two available that fit the bill.

 We only do a breeding if we are looking to add something to our breeding program and bloodline.
 That is often something with a specific set of traits or breed virtues…and not always the “pick of the litter.”
 We pick the puppy that we feel could make the most valuable contribution to our program.
 If we have any partner breeders interested in a puppy, they are next in line.
-We collaborate with a limited number of Collie breeders – in the United States and internationally - to insure our breed continues to move forward.
+We collaborate with a limited number of Collie breeders – in the United States and internationally - to ensure our breed continues to move forward.
 Because we do not sell our puppies as show prospects, we are able to make most of them available to committed Collie lovers looking to add a world-class Collie to their family.
 The criteria they specify in the application helps us match most puppies to the right families.
-When there are multiple puppies available, we try to give families the most options possible, however we will give families preference by the order that their deposit was received.
-Additionally, we do reserve the right to select the specific puppy that fulfills the requirements the buyer specified in their application.
+When there are multiple puppies available, we try to give families the most options possible, however, we will give families preference by the order that their deposit was received.
+We reserve the right to select the specific puppy that fulfills the requirements the buyer specified in their application.
 No buyer is obligated to take a puppy they decide against - even if it matches the specific criteria they requested in their application.
 In that instance, buyers have the option to wait for a puppy in another litter or have their deposit refunded.

 Collie Health Guarantee:

 All of our puppies are sold with a full written guarantee that they are in good health.
 We offer a lifetime guarantee against any genetic disorder that would prevent the dog from being able to be a happy & healthy member of your family.
 In our breeding program, we are vigilant to select away from bloodlines that are noted for the serious Collie genetic issues like Bloat, Dermatomyotosis (DMS), Canine Cyclic Neutropenia (Gray Collie Syndrome), and Progressive Retinal Atrophy (PRA).
-We strive to continually improve our bloodstock's MDR1 (Multi-Drug Resistent Gene) and Collie Eye Anomaly (CEA) ratings.
+We strive to continually improve our bloodstock's MDR1 (Multi-Drug Resistant Gene) and Collie Eye Anomaly (CEA) ratings.
 We are committed to producing Collies that are as healthy as they are beautiful.

 AKC Limited Registration: